AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/smart-tags.md

 [!DNL Experience Manager] can automatically tag the assets that users upload to DAM.
 To do so, administrators configure a workflow to add an available step that tags assets.
 See [how to enable Smart Tags for uploaded assets](/help/assets/smart-tags-configuration.md#enable-smart-tagging-for-uploaded-assets).
 -->

-## Assegnare tag avanzati alle risorse in AEM {#tag-assets}
+## Assegnare tag alle risorse con tag avanzati in AEM {#tag-assets}

 Tutti i tipi di risorse supportate vengono automaticamente taggati da [!DNL Experience Manager Assets] al momento del caricamento.
 Per impostazione predefinita, l’assegnazione tag è attivata e funziona.
-L’AEM applica i tag avanzati appropriati quasi in tempo reale. <!-- TBD: You can also apply the tagging workflow on-demand.
+AEM applica i tag avanzati appropriati quasi in tempo reale. <!-- TBD: You can also apply the tagging workflow on-demand.
 The workflow applies to both, assets and folders. -->

 * Per immagini e video, i tag avanzati si basano su alcuni aspetti visivi.